 Thursday Afternoon Stick Curling League

 The format of the Thursday afternoon stick curling league has been changed to include regular curling as well as doubles.
 If you want to stick curl and don’t feel comfortable sweeping, this is the venue for you!
 All curlers must deliver using a stick and sweeping is allowed only after the hog line.
-We use the same drop-in format as Monday and Wednesday drop-in league.
+We use the same drop-in format as the Monday/Wednesday drop-in league.

 - Thursday afternoons @ 1:00 p.m.